-Provided below is a chart outlining the PY 2012 OA Report Card.
+Provided on the next page is a chart outlining the PY 2014 OA Report Card.

-PY 2012 OA REPORT CARD Measure Definition Goal Weight Quantity/Production - 45% Female Arrivals No. of female arrivals Total female contracted quota 100% 25% Total Arrivals No. of total arrivals Total contracted quota 100% 20% Quality/Commitment - 55% Arrivals With Level 1 Zero Tolerance (ZT) Non-Separation Rate ero Tolerance (ZT) for a Level 1 ZT infraction under codes 5.1A or 25% Arrivals With 90-Day Commitment Rate No. of Students in the pool who stay for 90+ calendar days No. of Student arrivals with the opportunity to stay for at least 90 calendar days 85% 25% Graduate Rate No. of Students who separate as Graduates No. of Separated Students 70% 2.5% Placement Rate No. of Graduates placed in a job, the military, education/training or who transfer to an Advanced Training program at another center No. of Graduates whose placement records and due or received or who transfer to an Advanced Training program at another center 90% 2.5% 1 100%
+PY 2014 OA REPORT CARD Measure Definition Goal Weight Quantity/Production - 50% Female Arrival Rate No. of female arrivals Total female contracted quota 100% 25% Total Arrival Rate No. of total arrivals Total contracted quota 100% 25% Quality/Commitment - 50% Arrivals With Level 1 Zero Tolerance (ZT) Non-Separation Rate No. of Students in the pool who do not separate for a Level 1 ZT infraction under codes 5.1A or 5.2B within the first 30 calendar days or under code 5.2A within the first 45 calendar days All Student arrivals with the opportunity to stay in the program for at least 45 calendar days 98% 15% Arrivals With 90-Day Commitment Rate No. of Students in the pool who stay for 90+ calendar days No. of Student arrivals with the opportunity to stay for at least 90 calendar days 85% 30% Graduate Rate No. of Students who separate as Graduates No. of Separated Students 70% 2.5% Graduate Initial Placement Rate No. of Graduates placed in a job, the military, or education/training or who transfer to an Advanced Training program at another center No. of Graduates whose placement records are due or received or who transfer to an Advanced Training program at another center 90% 2.5% 100%

 C. Quantity/Production Measures.
 These measures are consistent with the need for Job Corps centers to operate at full capacity, per Workforce Investment Act of 1998 (WIA) requirements.
-OA contracts stipulate the OA agency's input schedule for eligible arrivals for the length of the contract.
-These input schedules, or quotas, are determined by Job Corps Regional Offices' Geographic Assignment Plans and represent the OA agencies'

-obligation to ensure the centers they serve reach full capacity.
+OA contracts stipulate the OA provider's input schedule for eligible arrivals for the length of the contract.
+These input schedules, or quotas, are determined by Job Corps Regional Offices' Geographic Assignment Plans and represent the OA providers' obligation to ensure the centers they serve reach full capacity.

-The goals for the arrival measures are set at 100% of OA agencies' contractual goals.
-Thus, if a Regional Office needs to adjust an OA agency's input schedule to meet changing regional or center needs, this system provides the flexibility to do so, as the goals will remain at 100% of the newly assigned quotas.
+The goals for the arrival measures are set at 100% of OA providers' contractual goals.
+Thus, if a Regional Office needs to adjust an OA provider's input schedule to meet changing regional or center needs, this system provides the flexibility to do so, as the goals will remain at 100% of the newly assigned quotas.

 1. Female Arrival Rate.
-The Female Arrival Rate is the number of female arrivals compared to the female arrival quota, as specified by the contract.
+The Female Arrival Rate is the number of female arrivals compared to the total female arrival quota, as specified by the contract.